madelinehakala/mouse-heart-scRNA-seq-analysis/DesignDoc.md

 4. Retreive the expression levels of 20-30 muscle contraction genes (specifically in the muscle cells), then sort and write them to an output file.

 ## Context
+Historically, researchers have assumed that many tissues in the heart exhibit relative tissue and cell homogeneity.
+With the rise of scRNA-Seq technology, we are now able to compare the expression levels of genes in different cell types, which has begun to challenge this assumption of homogeneity.
+Through selecting for muscle cells in a scRNA-Seq dataset, we are able to assess the true level of homogeneity present in the muscle tissue of the mouse heart.

 ## Goals & Non-Goals